 - Support of the landing plan.

 - Flight route distance.

 e.
-Attack and air cavalry helicopters can be used in support of the air movement plan.
+Air cavalry and attack helicopters can be used in support of the air movement plan.
 During the air movement phase, the air assault security forces provide reconnaissance and security for the assault helicopters.

 a.
 Pickup Zone Selection.
-The first step in the loading plan is selection of suitable primary and alternate PZs.
-Selection of PZs is based on-
+The first step in formulating the loading plan is the selection of suitable primary and alternate PZs.
+Selection of PZs is based on